rofirrim/gcc-plugins/README.md

 Install gcc
 ===========

-0. Make sure you fulfill all the gcc dependences and set an installation path
+Make sure you fulfill all the gcc dependences and set an installation path

     $ sudo apt-get install libgmp-dev libmpc-dev libmpfr-dev
     $ export INSTALLDIR=$HOME/gcc/gcc-install

-1. Download gcc
+Download gcc

     $ wget http://ftp.gnu.org/gnu/gcc/gcc-4.8.2/gcc-4.8.2.tar.bz2

-2. Extract
+Extract

     $ tar xfj gcc-4.8.2.tar.bz2

-3. Create a build directory
+Create a build directory

     $ mkdir gcc-build
     $ cd gcc-build

-4. Configure to get a C/C++ compiler
+Configure the source to get a C/C++ compiler

     $ ../gcc-4.8.2/configure --prefix=$INSTALLDIR --enable-languages=c,c++

-5. Build (will take a while, like 10 min or so in a fast computer)
+Build (will take a while, like 10 min or so in a fast computer)

     $ make -j$(getconf _NPROCESSORS_ONLN)

-6. Install
+Install

     $ make install

-7. Ensure we have plugins
+Make sure we have plugins available

     $ ${INSTALLDIR}/bin/gcc -print-file-name=plugin
     <<INSTALLDIR>>/lib/gcc/x86_64-unknown-linux-gnu/4.8.2/plugin

-If it appears 'plugin' you are using the wrong compiler
+If it just appears 'plugin' you are using the wrong compiler

 Our first plugin
 ================